BR tags no longer working in textile

 There are three carriage returns between the table and the header, and I don't seem to have a way to add actual whitespace between them.

-#6 Updated by Morbus Iff almost 10 years ago
+#6 Updated by Morbus Iff over 10 years ago

 - Status changed from Closed to Reopened